 Stratix II GX FPGAs support decompression of configuration data, which saves configuration memory space and time.
-This feature allows you to store compressed configuration data in configuration devices or other memory, and transmit this compressed bitstream to Stratix II GX FPGAs.
-During configuration, the Stratix II GX FPGA decompresses the bitstream in real time and programs its SRAM cells.
-Stratix II GX FPGAs support decompression in the FPP (when using a MAX II device or microprocessor and flash memory), AS, and PS configuration schemes.
+This feature allows the designer to store compressed configuration data in configuration devices or other memory, and transmit this compressed bit stream to Stratix II GX FPGAs.
+During configuration, the Stratix II GX FPGA decompresses the bit stream in real time and programs its SRAM cells.
+Stratix II GX FPGAs support decompression in the FPP (when using a MAX II device or microprocessor and flash memory), AS and PS configuration schemes.
 Decompression is not supported in the PPA configuration scheme nor in JTAG-based configuration.